anyscale/madewithml.github.io/docs/courses/foundations/convolutional-neural-networks.md

 One-hot encoding allows us to represent our data in a way that our models can process the data and isn't biased by the actual value of the token (ex. if your labels were actual numbers).

-!!! note
-    We have already applied one-hot encoding in the previous lessons when we encoded our labels.
+> We have already applied one-hot encoding in the previous lessons when we encoded our labels.
 Each label was represented by a unique index but when determining loss, we effectively use it's one hot representation and compared it to the predicted probability distribution.
 We never explicitly wrote this out since all of our previous tasks were multi-class which means every input had just one output class, so the 0s didn't affect the loss (though it did matter during back propagation).

 ```python linenums="1"
 def to_categorical(seq, num_classes):